Connect with us

 “They should’ve, and I probably should’ve, but I didn’t see it,” he said.

-“I there, and I didn’t even know the building was built until I drove by and said, ‘What is that?’”
+“I live there, and I didn’t even know the building was built until I drove by and said, ‘What is that?’”
 Duff said.
 “We didn’t approve a building, we didn’t know about a building.
 It all got done kind of around everybody – and improperly.”

 “It’s not something that should ever have happened,” he added.

 The comments came hours after USM announced in a five-paragraph statement that the university engaged in the lease agreement “in good faith.”
-It also announced that it would make the volleyball stadium, known as the Wellness Center, and other unspecified campus facilities available for the Mississippi Department of Human Services to services in for an initial five-year period.
+It also announced that it would make the volleyball stadium, known as the Wellness Center, and other unspecified campus facilities available for the Mississippi Department of Human Services to provide services in south Mississippi for an initial five-year period.

 In 2017, the University of Southern Mississippi Athletic Foundation signed a lease with the Mississippi Community Education Center, Nancy New’s nonprofit, for proposed programming and services that USM now acknowledges were never provided.